Introduction to Computer Security Spring 2022

 |

-See calendar below.
-Lab sections will introduce tools and techniques that are important for completing the projects.
-Visit any professor’s office hours for help with concepts and lecture content.
-Visit any TA’s office hours for project help or grading concerns. |
+Office Hours | See calendar below.
+Visit any professor’s office hours for help with course concepts and administrative issues.
+Visit any TA’s office hours for debugging help and assignment grading concerns. |

 Communication | We'll use Piazza for announcements, discussion, and questions about assignments and other course material.
 Assignments will be submitted electronically, and grades will be returned via Canvas.
 For administrative issues, email eecs388-staff@umich.edu. |